Inside My 4×4 Sprinter Camper Van Conversion by Outside Van

 Inverter

 The final piece of our van’s electrical system is the inverter.
-I have a 2000 watt Magnum Pure-Sine Inverter which converts power from the batteries to AC power that I use to run the induction stove and other things that plug into the 110 outlets.
-I have 6 USB outlets and 6 regular 110 outlets, including two 110 outlets in the garage that we use to charge our e-bikes.
-They are located all throughout the van so charging is always convenient.
+This van has a 2000 watt Magnum Pure-Sine Inverter which converts power from the batteries to AC power, which is required to run the induction stove and other things that plug into the 110 outlets.

 Large galley in a Sprinter Van designed for off-grid living